My Raw Story

 Before I could even turn my head around to see what was about to happen…

 I felt the crushing impact.

-A bright yellow car, which the police said was traveling at least 50 miles-per-hour, ran right through me, demolishing my bicycle and sending my 13-year-old body flailing into the air.
+A bright yellow car, which police said was traveling at least 50 miles-per-hour, ran right through me, demolishing my bicycle and sending my 13-year old body flailing in the air.

 My Rams jacket left a big blue smudge mark as my back collided with the roof.
 It seemed like all the air was knocked out of my body.
 I blacked out.

 I don’t know how I landed on the pavement.
 I was momentarily unconscious.
 All I remember is time… going… so… slow…

 And then I literally woke up in the slow lane with cars rushing toward me, getting bigger and bigger and bigger.